Docs / From CRDTs

 DimensionCRDTsATOMiK

-Merge complexityO(n) -- depends on state sizeO(1) -- single XOR operation
+Merge complexityO(n) -- depends on state sizeO(1) in the accumulator model -- one XOR for fixed-width deltas

-Metadata overheadVector clocks: O(nodes), Dot stores: O(ops)Zero -- no causality metadata
+Metadata overheadVector clocks: O(nodes), Dot stores: O(ops)No vector clock inside the XOR accumulator; protocol causality is workload-specific

-Sync bandwidthFull state (state-based) or op + context (op-based)8-byte delta only
+Sync bandwidthFull state (state-based) or op + context (op-based)64-bit delta in current examples; validate the protocol envelope per workload

-State reconstructionO(1) if materialized, O(n) if from opsO(1) always -- initial XOR accumulator
+State reconstructionO(1) if materialized, O(n) if from opsO(1) in the accumulator model -- initial XOR accumulator

-Undo / rollbackNot supported (lattice is monotonic)Free -- apply same delta again (self-inverse)
+Undo / rollbackNot supported (lattice is monotonic)Algebraic for fit XOR deltas -- apply the same delta again

-Implementation complexityHigh -- many CRDT types, each with edge casesMinimal -- 4 operations, one algebraic structure
+Implementation complexityHigh -- many CRDT types, each with edge casesSmall core API; integration remains workload-specific

 Migration Checklist